andyofori/mentalmath.pro/README.md

 Have this app act as your school math teacher.

-It is a mental math program that throws random addition equations at you, while its countdown timer keeps you on your toes.
+It is a mental math program that throws random addition equations at you to solve, while its countdown timer keeps you on your toes.